Tunnel azur has been performed in Blacksburg, Brussels, Daegu, Denton, Gainesville, Monaco, Montréal, Prague, San Francisco, Strasbourg and Weimar…

 [English translation: Terri Hron, i-17]

 Tunnel azur was realized in 2016 at the composer’s studio in Montréal (Québec) and premiered in a stereo version on August 11, 2016 during an outdoor concert entitled L’orgue fait son cinéma… sous les étoiles (The organ makes its cinema… under the stars) at the Parterre of the Quartier des spectacles in Montréal (Québec); it was accompanied by images realized by Frédéric Lemelin.
-The work was repeated in in its multichannel version on October 20, 22 and 23, 2016 at the Maison symphonique de Montréal (Québec).
+The work was repeated in its multichannel version on October 20, 22 and 23, 2016 at the Maison symphonique de Montréal (Québec).
 Tunnel azur was revised and remixed in the summer 2018 at the composer’s studio in Montréal (Québec).
 Tunnel azur was commissioned for the 50th anniversary of the metro by the Société de transport de Montréal (STM) and by the Orchestre symphonique de Montréal (OSM).
 Thanks to Marianne Perron and the whole team of the OSM, to Marie-Ève Masson-Guérette and the whole team of the STM, and to Eric Chappel, for facilitating recordings the octobass.
 Tunnel azur received Honorable Mentions in the competitions of the Destellos Foundation (Argentina), Concurso Internacional de Composição Electroacústica Música Viva (Portugal) and Musica Nova (Czech Republic) in 2017.

 |November 13, 2017||Robert Normandeau, Tunnel azur (2016, 18), 12:41||Acoustic Frontiers / CKCU 93.1 FM (Canada)|